 6.2.1.
-The County High School, Leftwich uses a Healthcare Plan to record important details about individual children's medical needs at school, their triggers, signs, symptoms, medication and other treatments.
+Where necessary, the County High School, Leftwich uses a Healthcare Plan to record important details about individual children's medical needs at school, their triggers, signs, symptoms, medication and other treatments.
 Further documentation can be attached to the Healthcare Plan if required.